evoingram/html5Video/README.md

 ## Notes

 This repo is intended to show how I made my project walkthrough video and how you can repeat the steps I took to make your own video.
 It also contains a finished working HTML5 video player in addition to instructions on how to make one.
+Let me know if you come across any weird tics or any concerns.